Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-to-calculate-a-challenge-response-code.md

 # How to calculate a response code for a challenge-response credential

-To calculate a response code for a [challenge-response](xref:OtpChallengeResponse) credential, you must use a ```CalculateChallengeResponse``` instance.
-It is instantiated by calling the method of the same name on your [OtpSession](xref:Yubico.YubiKey.Otp.OtpSession) instance.
+To calculate a response code for a [challenge-response](xref:OtpChallengeResponse) credential, you must use a [CalculateChallengeResponse](xref:Yubico.YubiKey.Otp.Operations.CalculateChallengeResponse) instance.
+It is instantiated by calling the factory method of the same name on your [OtpSession](xref:Yubico.YubiKey.Otp.OtpSession) instance.

 As with [programming a challenge-response credential](xref:OtpProgramChallengeResponse), you can calculate an OTP for both the Yubico OTP and the HMAC-SHA1 algorithms.
 In this case, HMAC-SHA1 is the default algorithm; to use Yubico OTP, you must specify ```UseYubiOtp()``` in your code.

 ## Touch

 An important consideration when calculating a challenge-response code is that you must handle the possibility that the key was programmed to require the user to touch the YubiKey button to execute a challenge-response operation.
 Although your program doesn’t have to process the button-touch, you do need to alert the user to touch the button.
-This is handled by calling the ```UseTouchNotifier()``` method, which takes an Action delete as a parameter.
+This is handled by calling the ```UseTouchNotifier()``` method, which takes an Action delegate as a parameter.

 When the YubiKey requires a touch, the SDK spawns your handler as a Task.
 There are two important considerations: